What is MAPP?

 - Conduct the visioning process.
 There are various ways to do this, but starting by brainstorming is probably the most common approach.
 What do you want the community to look like (either in general or in terms of a particular issue, such as health)?
 Getting a number of answers to that question from a broad range of community members will start to reveal patterns of agreement, and ultimately lead to a vision statement that encapsulates the hopes of the community.

 After a vision has been agreed upon, the group should agree as well on shared values that act as the guiding principles for the vision.
 As with the vision, these can vary greatly from community to community.

-See Tool #1, for a NACCHO tip sheet on a short and simple way to conduct a visioning process.
-The process can be more complex and take longer: in fact, it’s likely to if you’re engaged in community visioning.
+The visioning process can be more complex and take longer: in fact, it’s likely to if you’re engaged in community visioning.
 Although a large group will probably split into several smaller ones to do the actual work, the need for everyone to be heard and the task of combining a number of different versions of a vision into a single statement may require several meetings and a good bit of time.
-(See also Proclaiming Your Dream: Developing Vision and Mission Statements.)

 Some hints from the MAPP website: